Bay Garnett

-In 2021 Garnett curated the second Oxfam pop up - Oxfam X Bay Garnett, this time on the 3rd floor at Selfridges.
-This pop up runs from September - December, 2021, and includes different rails edited by different contributors including Chloe Sevigny and Neneh Cherry.
+In 2021 Garnett curated the second Oxfam pop up – Oxfam X Bay Garnett, this time on the 3rd floor at Selfridges.
+This pop up ran from September to December 2021, and includes different rails edited by different contributors including Chloe Sevigny and Neneh Cherry.

 In November 2021, Garnett spoke on a panel at COP26 in Glasgow on a panel discussion on ways to decarbonise the fashion industry.

+In 2023 Garnett released her book Style and Substance published by John Murry.

+In September 2025 Garnett styled and was the creative director of "Style For Change" the Oxfam show featuring a diverse and eclectic mix of people walking.
+This show was viewed as a game changer for second hand fashion becoming mainstream.

+In November 2025 Garnett received TheIndustry Fashion People, Planet and Purpose Awards – Icon Hall of Fame Award for spearheading & pioneering the vintage fashion movement by bringing it into mainstream fashion & media.

 Background

 She is the daughter of Andy Garnett and Polly Devlin.
 Her mother, who received an OBE for service for Literature, worked at both British and American Vogue and wrote the Vogue Book of Fashion Photography.